e2eSolutionArchitect/RaspberryPi/setup-raspberryPi4.md

 ```
 Again run sudo raspi-config and this time select Display settings.
 Select the VNC display and select the max display.
 Finish > Reboot

+# Connect VNC viewer

+- Open VNC viewer
+- Add the IP address of your Raspberry Pi and click connect
+- Enter username and password of Raspberry Pi
+- Click continue
+- It should open the Window of Raspberry Pi

+# Awesome.
+That's it.
+Now start experimenting your new toy!